History of string theory: 1994–2003: Second superstring revolution

 In the early 1990s, Edward Witten and others found strong evidence that the different superstring theories were different limits of an 11-dimensional theory that became known as M-theory (for details, see Introduction to M-theory).
 These discoveries sparked the second superstring revolution that took place approximately between 1994 and 1995.

 The different versions of superstring theory were unified, as long hoped, by new equivalences.
 These are known as S-duality, T-duality, U-duality, mirror symmetry, and conifold transitions.
 The different theories of strings were also related to M-theory.

 In 1995, Joseph Polchinski discovered that the theory requires the inclusion of higher-dimensional objects, called D-branes: these are the sources of electric and magnetic Ramond–Ramond fields that are required by string duality.
 D-branes added additional rich mathematical structure to the theory, and opened possibilities for constructing realistic cosmological models in the theory (for details, see Brane cosmology).

 In 1997–98, Juan Maldacena conjectured a relationship between type IIB string theory and N = 4 supersymmetric Yang–Mills theory, a gauge theory.
 This conjecture, called the AdS/CFT correspondence, has generated a great deal of interest in high energy physics.
 It is a realization of the holographic principle, which has far-reaching implications: the AdS/CFT correspondence has helped elucidate the mysteries of black holes suggested by Stephen Hawking's work and is believed to provide a resolution of the black hole information paradox.

 2003–present

 In 2003, Michael R. Douglas's discovery of the string theory landscape, which suggests that string theory has a large number of inequivalent false vacua, led to much discussion of what string theory might eventually be expected to predict, and how cosmology can be incorporated into the theory.

 A possible mechanism of string theory vacuum stabilization (the KKLT mechanism) was proposed in 2003 by Shamit Kachru, Renata Kallosh, Andrei Linde, and Sandip Trivedi.

+Much of the present-day research is focused on characterizing the "swampland" of theories incompatible with quantum gravity.
+The Ryu–Takayanagi conjecture introduced many concepts from quantum information into string theory.